 world is continued, complete with its vacuity and speechlessness.
 What role does nature play, in your view?

-TEREZA KOTYK: One observation Ive found to be generally applicable struck me with particular force in Tyrol, and its that the
+TEREZA KOTYK: One observation I’ve found to be generally applicable struck me with particular force in Tyrol, and it’s that the self-imposed

-self-imposed pressure to perform is perpetuated in leisure activities.
-People transpose the way they function at work to their
+pressure to perform is perpetuated in leisure activities.
+People transpose the way they function at work to their approach

-approach in sports.
+in sports.
 Enjoying nature and perceiving the world around them is never the real point.
-Theres never any question
+There’s never any question of relaxation.

-of relaxation.
-In the images of the natural world I was also presenting a reflection of Roni Horns work and posing the
+In the images of the natural world I was also presenting a reflection of Roni Horn’s work and posing the question of what

-question of what nature says about myself.
-I would have liked the natural world to play an even greater role, especially the
+nature says about myself.
+I would have liked the natural world to play an even greater role, especially the Föhn storms, but

-the bell jar.
 The animals do indeed represent a poetic image.
-I think there are very few people in Tyrol who noticed the grey
+I think there are very few people in Tyrol who noticed the grey herons, which

-herons, which are for me a symbol for the awareness that it's time to go home.
-Theres a very exact date each year, 23
+are for me a symbol for the awareness that it's time to go home.
+There’s a very exact date each year, 23 September, when hundreds

 all a geographical location, not just something within oneself?
 To what extent is the lifelong search for it a constant forwards